 Q: What causes BIA-ALCL?

-A: Many different medical organizations and the implant manufacturers are intensely studying BIA-ALCL.
+A: Many different medical organizations and implant manufacturers are intensely studying BIA-ALCL.
 To date, no specific causal factors have been identified.
 Implant texturing, bacteriologic contamination and genetic factors have been implicated and are undergoing further study.
-The best available information is that a combination of four factors are required for the development of BIA-ALCL
+The best available information is that a combination of four factors is required for the development of BIA-ALCL

 1. Texturing of the implant

-2. Chronic bacterial-inflammation around the implant
+2. Chronic bacterial inflammation around the implant – the source is unknown

 3. Genetic pre-disposition (specifics are not yet determined)